ulyumdzhi/ulyumdzhi/README.md

 ## Hi there 👋

-I used to know about random forest when i was doing digital soil mapping in R. Now i am know some python's comprehensions.
+I used to know about random forest when i was doing digital soil mapping in R. Now i know some python's comprehensions.

 ### Work experience
 | Job Position                 | Company              | Field                                     | Work Period            |